jundalisay/spblist/content/en/research/descartes/man/article-32.md

 ---
-heading: Sections 13
+heading: Article 32
 title: "The Spirits and Motion"
 # date: 2022-01-29
-weight: 12
+weight: 50
 description: "How do the spirits enter into the nerves and create motion?"
 image: "/covers/man.jpg"
 writer: